raduangelescu/gutenberg-rs/README.md

 The package:

--   Generates a local cache (of all gutenberg informations) that you can interogate to get book ids.
+-   Generates a local cache (of all gutenberg information) that you can interrogate to get book ids.
 The Local cache may be sqlite (default)
 -   Downloads and cleans raw text from gutenberg books

 The package has been tested with Rust 1.64.0 on both Windows and Linux It is faster and smaller than the python one.